Castersen/man_server_python/README.md

 `python3 man_server.py`

-By default this starts up a TCP server at port 8000, from there you can open your browser and direct it to <b>localhost:8000</b> and begin browsing man pages!
+By default this starts up a TCP server at port 8000, from there you can open your browser and direct it to <b>localhost:8000</b> and begin browsing man pages.

-To change the port run
+To change the port

 `python3 man_server.py -p [port]`